Michael Efroimsky

-His research interests are in celestial mechanics and relativity.
+His research interests are in celestial mechanics and Planetary Science.

 He is working as a Research Scientist at the US Naval Observatory in Washington DC.

 Michael Efroimsky is a member of the International Astronomical Union and the American Astronomical Society (AAS).

 In 2008 - 2009, he served as the Chair of the Division on Dynamical Astronomy of the AAS.

 With Sergei Kopeikin and George Kaplan, Michael Efroimsky co-authored a book on the relativistic celestial mechanics of the Solar System.